Lake-Tuggeranong-College/Holocron/_sharedContent/softwareDevFundamentals/Theory.md

 These images are used to define the logic circuits.

-❗ Notice how the NOR and NAND gates incorporate the small circle on the right of the symbol to indicate the NOT aspect.
+> [!important] Notice how the NOR and NAND gates incorporate the small circle on the right of the symbol to indicate the NOT aspect.

 ![[logicGateSymbols.jpg|logicGateSymbols.jpg]]